laurapratt87/UR-Cyber-Security-ELK-Stack-Project/README.md

   - Machines Being Monitored
 - How to Use the Ansible Build

+###Description of the Topology

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

-Load balancing ensures that the application will be highly efficient, improves application responsiveness, also increases availability of applications and websites for users.
-In addition to restricting traffic to the network.
+Load balancing ensures that the application will be highly efficient, in addition to restricting access to the network.

 The off-loading function of a load balancer defends an organization against distributed denial-of-service (DDoS) attacks by shifting attack traffic.
 It does this by shifting attack traffic from the corporate server to a public cloud provider.